 Does my child have to be tested for admissions?

-All applicants for 1st – 12th grade are tested for admissions unless they have taken a nationally standardized test within the past year and have acceptable scores.
-K4 & K5 applicants participate in a readiness assessment.
++ In order to adequately ascertain the academic compatability of prospective students and to place them appropriately within our school community, all applicants for 1st through 12th grade are tested for admissions, unless they have taken a nationally standardized test within the past year and have acceptable scores.
+Applicants in K4 & K5 participate in a readiness assessment.

 How long does the admissions process take?

 + Typically, the admissions process takes from one to two weeks, from the time the application is submitted until final acceptance.
 Once the application is submitted, the school will request documentation and recommendations directly from the sources listed on the application.
 Testing is also then set up, as well as a shadow day, if desired.
 Once all required information has been received and reviewed, the admissions decision will be communicated.
 Our admissions team is happy to answer any further questions that may arise throughout the application process.